MaximeEme/Bellabeat_Case_Study/README.md

 See graph [Steps per 24h](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/B5C7887B-98CA-4D3F-9E9D-40B6B8A0BEC9.png)

 I can confirm that the users were the most active during the period from 8am to 7pm.
-Lunch time having the most steps walked with evening.
+Lunch time having the most steps walked with the evening.

 6. **Correlation**